Register to start your wonderful education journey!

 What Is a National Diploma?

 A National Diploma consists of a combination of classroom instruction, practical training, and hands-on work experience.
 This method guarantees that graduates possess both knowledge and the ability to apply it in practical scenarios.
 National Diplomas serve as a valuable connection between secondary education and the workforce by equipping students for both immediate employment and career advancement.
-Let’s understand more about what NQF level is a national diploma in South Africa.
+Let’s understand more about what the NQF level is for a national diploma in South Africa.

 National Diploma NQF Level In South Africa